 The Project consists of 570 unpatented federal mining claims (4,072 Ha) and 45 patented claims (312 Ha) in Granite County, Montana.
-The property is located approximately 16 km north of Philipsburg, Montana and is road accessible year-round
+The property is located approximately 16 km north of Philipsburg, Montana and is road accessible year-round.

 Figure 1.
-The location and proximity to past producers and active development projects of the Property and the distribution of copper occurrences in the State of Montana1.
+The location of Patented and Federal Lode Claims at the Smar Crrek Project in the State of Montana.

 Porphyry-related copper, gold, silver and molybdenum mineralization is hosted in sedimentary rocks of the Proterozoic Belt Supergroup and includes the reactive Helena Formation (argillaceous carbonate sedimentary rocks), the main host to mineralization at the Property.
-At the Property, the Helena Formation contains significant mineralization, including copper-gold-silver-lead-zinc replacement style mineralization and porphyry copper-gold-molybdenum mineralization.
+The Helena Formation contains significant mineralization, including copper-gold-silver-lead-zinc replacement style mineralization and porphyry copper-gold-molybdenum mineralization.
 The Project contains two drill ready, high priority targets known as the "Smart Creek" porphyry target and the "Sunrise" replacement target that are separated by 1.5 kilometers (Figure 2).
 At Smart Creek, porphyry related alteration and mineralization, as evidenced by surface showings (adits, pits and shafts) and surface geochemistry, define an anomalous footprint measuring 5 by 3 kilometers (Figure 2).
 The past producing Sunrise Mine target consists of replacement style lenses of high-grade copper, gold and silver that have potential for expansion through exploration drilling with potential for an associated porphyry "root zone".
 The Sunrise target has an anomalous footprint defined by surface alteration, surface mineralization and surface geochemistry measuring 3 by 2 kilometers (Figure 2).